 You may send your annual dues to AAUP@KSU by cash or check (made out to “AAUP@KSU”) to our Treasurer:

-Dr. Pincock will issue a receipt and put you on the chapter email list.
+Heather Pincock will put you on the chapter email list.

 Current members of (national) AAUP are eligible to join the local chapter, AAUP@KSU.